airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 https://en.wikipedia.org/wiki/Database_index

-This is honestly a great definition.
 More loosely speaking, a database index is a way for a database to keep track of the values of a particular column or attribute, thus making said column or attribute much faster to read or search for, but slower to write to.

 ## 2. The Fight